bailsman/outsystems-elastic-integration/puppeteer/README.md

 Details about the options:
 * `--domain`: This options indicates the OutSystems domain where we want to use the well-known applications.
 If you don't specify this option, a default value will be used.
 Default value is `outsystems-dev6.outsystemsenterprise.com`.
 * `--iterations`: This option indicates the number of iterations that will be executed through the well-known applications.
-If you don't specify this option, a default value will be used.
-Default value is `forever`.
+If you don't specify this option, it will iterate forever.
 * `--pause`: This option indicates the number of seconds it will pause before running the next iteration.
 If you don't specify this option, a default value will be used.
 Default value is `5 seconds`.
 * `--debug`: This option indicates the level of debug information it will print to the console output.
 If you don't specify this option, it will print no debug information.
 Possible values are:
     * `--debug`: It will print what is doing and in which step it is.